-Once you’re registered as a Pond5 artist, there are three ways of uploading your content to Pond5.
-You can use the on-site uploader for small regular uploads; the FTP uploader for bigger batches; or you can send us your hard drive (for bulk uploads only) and we’ll do the legwork for you.
+Once you’re registered as a Pond5 artist, there are two ways of uploading your content to Pond5.
+You can use the on-site uploader for small regular uploads or the FTP uploader for bigger batches.
 Here’s how each process works.

 1. Using the On-Site Uploader

 Log in to your account and go to your UPLOADS page.
 To begin uploading your media, simply click “UPLOAD NEW FILE.”